PrefectHQ/prefect/docs/tutorial/deployments.md

 The process work pool type specifies that all work sent to this work pool will run as a subprocess inside the same infrastructure from which the worker is started.

 !!! tip "Other Workpools"
-    Aside from process, there are a variety of different work pool types you might consider in a production setting to containerize your flow runs that leverage managed execution platforms, like Kubernetes services or serverless computing environments such as AWS ECS, Azure Container Instances, or GCP Cloud Run which are expanded upon in the guides section.
+    There are work pool types for all major managed code execution platforms, such as Kubernetes services or serverless computing environments such as AWS ECS, Azure Container Instances, or GCP Cloud Run, which are expanded upon in the guides section.

 In your terminal run the following command to set up a work pool.
 <div class="terminal">